 The University of Oregon Police Department staffs two community service officers at the UO-Portland campus.
-UOPD also contracts with private security Portland Patrol Inc. to promote campus safety through proactive patrols and facility access control.
-Our community service officers and Portland Patrol security officers can be reached at 503-412-3696.
-To request a security escort to your nearby vehicle or transit stop, call 503-412-3696 at least 30-minutes before planned departure time.
+UOPD also contracts with private security Pacific Patrol Inc. to promote campus safety through proactive patrols and facility access control.
+Our community service officers can be reached at 503-412-3651.
+Pacific Patrol can be reached at 503-224-7383.
+To request a security escort to your nearby vehicle or transit stop, call the White Stag front desk at 503-412-3696 at least 30-minutes before planned departure time.